 CONNECT!
 Relational structures like small groups are an integral part of “being” the church (and not just “doing” church) through time spent together learning, celebrating, and supporting each other.
 Some groups are on-going throughout the year and some form during Lent.
 Details, locations, dates and sign-up information can be found in the church office, Sunday bulletins and by emailing Dawna Welch, Pastor of Spiritual Formation.

-Sunday Morning Spiritual Formation for February:
+Sunday Morning Spiritual Formation:

 On-Going Small Groups:

-- Bird Watching with Jeff Strogen TBA / Various / TBA.
+Depart 7:00 a.m. from the La Verne Church of the Brethren (E Street side).
+Approximate return time: Noon (with option to return later, if staying for lunch).
 Join this group of nature lovers who will meet monthly to observe the beauty and diversity of God’s creation.
 If you are interested in learning more or if you have questions, send Jeff an email: firstname.lastname@example.org.

-- Angel’s Share with Ciera Olsen Last Saturday of the month/ Various Locations: Young adults who get together for drinks and conversations.
+Angel’s Share with Ciera Olsen/Last Saturday of the month/ Various Locations: Young adults who get together for drinks and conversations.